 Renée Fleming described it as the worst night of her operatic life, after Celeste Aida Roberto Alagna gave a military salute and walked off stage, Katia Ricciarelli quit the opera house refusing to come back, and Callas, Pavarotti, Verrett, Caballé and many others have all been on the receiving end.
 Being booed by the loggionisti at Milan’s Teatro alla Scala can be thought of as a rite of passage, as Cecilia Bartoli found out last Monday, but does it have to be that way?

-While the hecklers of the upper gallery have become a laughing-stock abroad (and amongst most Italian opera goers) it doesn’t distract from the fact that a singer, however famous, is made from skin and bone like the rest of us.
-Shouting down politicians is often justifiable and another matter entirely, but insulting an artist as they perform is cruel to say the least.
-A singer, courageously baring some of the essence of their being in front of thousands of people, cannot fail to be emotively effected by these disturbances: even if the head is saying that there are only a handful of idiots making a premeditated attack, the violence of the act must leave a scar, however tiny, in the heart.
+While the hecklers of the upper gallery have become a laughing-stock abroad (and amongst most Italian opera-goers) it doesn’t distract from the fact that a singer, however famous, is made from skin and bone like the rest of us.
+Shouting down politicians is often justifiable and another matter entirely, but insulting an artist as they perform is cruel, to say the least.
+A singer, courageously baring some of the essence of their being in front of thousands of people, cannot fail to be emotively affected by these disturbances: even if the head is saying that there are only a handful of idiots making a premeditated attack, the violence of the act must leave a scar, however tiny, in the heart.

 Rosalind Plowright explains her experience at the hands of the claque (which mercifully no longer exists) and the element of the loggionisti who want to save La Scala from the peril of an imminent downfall.

 Having been on the receiving end of this myself in 1987, I can completely identify with most of the comments written.